back to homepageback to homepageHYTEP – Czech Hydrogen Technology Platform

 Hans Julian Wiggenhauser (German Aerospace Center)

-Proof of concept adaptation, operation and validation of a dual-stage high pressure alkaline electrolyser
+Proof of concept adaptation, operation and validation of a dual-stage high pressure aklaline electrolyser

 Lars Röntzsch (Brandenburg University of Technology Cottbus-Senftenberg)